codersMom/angular100-labs-2020-06-22/Ch06-Pipes/2custompipe/README.md

    }
    ```

-1. Examine the code above.
+5. Examine the code above.
 Try to understand what it accomplishes and how it does it.

-1. Now in the **app.component.html** add the use of | **reverseStr** after the title.
+6. Now in the **app.component.html** add the use of | **reverseStr** after the title.

-1. Verify on the browser that the pipe is working as intended
+7. Verify on the browser that the pipe is working as intended

+8. Use Git to discard your changes

-1. Mark your work as complete.
+9. Mark your work as complete.